The phase of the electromagnetic form factor of the pion

 that we will refer to as DR2 in the following, and has not been used in previous studies despite its superior convergence properties.
 Note also that in its unsubtracted version

 the normalization at zero demands the following sum rule (see for instance \cite{Leutwyler:2002hm})

-This expression embodies a fast convergence behaviour at high energies and will be relevant in our analysis to be explained shortly. \cref{eq:SubtZero,eq:SubtZeroPhase,eq:SubtThZero,eq:SubtThZeroPhase} and \cref{eq:TheSumRule} are the relevant equations to be used in the following under the assumption that the form factor has no zeros.
-Finally, we emphasize that the sum rule in \cref{eq:TheSumRule} plays an important role in extrapolating the form factor into the deep spacelike region.
-In particular, using that for large $Q^2$ \cref{eq:SubtTh} implies
+This expression embodies a fast convergence behavior at high energies and will be relevant in our analysis to be explained shortly. \cref{eq:SubtZero,eq:SubtZeroPhase,eq:SubtThZero,eq:SubtThZeroPhase} and \cref{eq:TheSumRule} are the relevant equations to be used in the following under the assumption that the form factor has no zeros.
+Finally, we emphasize that the sum rule in \cref{eq:TheSumRule} plays an important role.
+For instance, when extrapolating the form factor into the deep spacelike region for asymptotically large $Q^2$, \cref{eq:SubtTh} implies